dual-wield-ray/PyDrumScore/docs/html/_sources/index.rst.txt

 * :ref:`modindex`
 * :ref:`search`

-..TODO: Find a nice place to put the license
+..
+TODO: Find a nice place to put the license

 License
 =======